What Is Scaling Local Contractor SEO?

 Local Service Ads feel safe.
 You pay for leads, you get phone calls, you know your cost.
 But here's what the LSA dashboard doesn't show you:

 - Price inflation.
 As more contractors bid for your territory, Google raises the max bid.
 In competitive markets like HVAC or roofing, leads can hit $100+.
+According to a 2024 report by WordStream, the average cost per lead for home services LSAs increased 38% year-over-year.

 - Zero ownership.
 Your leads are Google's leads.
 If they change policies, your pipeline vanishes.